 Doctors have recommended that he sit out this week at Congressional, along with next week at The Greenbrier, because of a left elbow strain that has been bothering him for more a month and was made worse by hacking out of the dense U.S. Open rough at Merion.

-"I pushed it pretty good at the Open to play it and to play through it," Woods said.
-"Made it worse by hitting the ball out of the rough, and eventually got a point where I wasn’t able to play here.
-We’re treating it, and eventually I’ll start the strengthening process, then starting hitting balls to get up to speed for the British."
+“I pushed it pretty good at the Open to play it and to play through it,” Woods said.
+“Made it worse by hitting the ball out of the rough, and eventually got a point where I wasn’t able to play here.
+We’re treating it, and eventually I’ll start the strengthening process, then start hitting balls to get up to speed for the British.”

 The British Open is July 18-21 at Muirfield, and Woods could not say that he would be at 100 percent by then.